TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.8.md

 ---

-All thy garments [smell of] myrrh, and aloes, [and] cassia; Out of ivory palaces stringed instruments have made thee glad.
+All your garments smell like myrrh, aloes, and cassia.
+Out of ivory palaces stringed instruments have made you glad.